ThePansmith/docs/docs/introduction/getting-started/first-scripts.md

 ## Your First Custom Items

 !!! note
-    Recall that custom items are done in the Startup Scripts folder, which means that changes done here will not come into effect until you reload.
+    Recall that custom items are done in the Startup Scripts folder, which means that changes done here will not come into effect until you relaunch Minecraft.

 ```js
 StartupEvents.registry('item', event => { // (1)